ewalke31/FNGS_website/README.md

 cd FNGS_website
 docker build -t <your-handle>/fngs .

+# -v argument allows your container to use data that is only available locally.
+Ie, in this case, the data in
+# /local/path/to/your/data/ would be visible inside the docker container at /data
 docker run -ti -v /local/path/to/your/data/:/data --entrypoint /bin/bash <your-handle>/fngs
 # takes you into the docker container
 cd /ndmg/ndmg/scripts/